peymathi/csci437-fsm-game/README.md

 - **Dice:** The player starts with a die only containing 2 numbers: 1 and 2 (called coin).
 Over the course of the game the player can find more dice which can have different ranges of possible numbers and probabilities.
 When entering combat, all of the dice that the player currently has will be rolled and whichever die gives the highest result will be chosen to calculate the player's damage for that attack.

 - **Critical Strikes:** The player can perform a critical strike on an enemy by rolling a ten on any of the dice rolled.
-In this case, the player will deal 40% of the enemy's missing health OR normal damage depending on which is higher.
+In this case, the player will deal 40% of the enemy's missing health OR normal damage depending on which is higher. **Not implemented**

 - **Player Death:** On death, the finite state machine is completely reset putting the player at the beginning of the game.
 In other words, the entire state of the game is set back to the game's start.
 All items, monsters, an doors are reset.
 The only thing that is kept on reset is the player's stats.